zxst/suyan.github.io/_posts/DS/2017-08-22-DS-ProjectDRIVE.md

 tag: Drug Discovery
 ---
 ### Why do this Project?
-Progess1 : `Elucidationof themutational landscape ofhuman cancer`
+Progess1 : `Elucidation of the mutational landscape of human cancer`
 Progess2 : `the development of therapeutics targeting mutant oncogenes.`

 **However.....**